(News article for June 2018)

 Pecan trees are a staple in many lawns across the Florida Parishes.
 Homeowners love their shaggy bark, long, flowy leaves, and of course, pecans!
 I have received numerous calls this spring about pecan trees failing to produce.
 Unfortunately, there is no easy answer.
-Pecans are a high maintenance crop.
+Pecans are a high-maintenance crop.
 They require yearly fertilizer applications and sometimes need lime.
-Weather conditions play a role in nut production too.
-During a wet year trees may not produce as well due to pollination issues or disease.
-Nevertheless, there are a few things you can do to try and bring your pecan trees into production.
+Weather conditions play a role in nut production, too.
+During a wet year, trees may not produce as well due to pollination issues or disease.
+Nevertheless, there are a few things you can do to try to bring your pecan trees into production.

 Pecan trees require yearly fertilizer applications.
 Fertilize in late February to early March.
 Broadcast fertilizer around the root zone and extending about 2 feet past where the tree limbs stop.
-Use 2 lbs. of 13-13-13 per inch of trunk diameter (measured at 4 feet above the soil level) up to 20 lbs. per tree.
-Example: a tree with a 10+ inch diameter should receive 20 lbs. of 13-13-13.
+Use 2 pounds of 13-13-13 per inch of trunk diameter (measured at 4 feet above the soil level) up to 20 pounds per tree.
+Example: a tree with a 10+ inch diameter should receive 20 pounds of 13-13-13.
 It may take up to two years of proper fertilization before the tree begins to produce.

 Pollination affects pecan production and quality.
-Pecans trees must have a cross pollinator within ¼ mile radius of the tree.
-If you are planting pecans in your yard you will need to plant two varieties with opposite blooming characteristics for pollination to occur.
-Type I varieties shed pollen early and Type II varieties shed pollen late.
-Type I varieties have less scab resistance than Type II but some recommended varieties are: Caddo, Oconee, and Jackson.
-Type II varieties with excellent scab resistance are Candy, Elliot, and Sumner.
-Choose one from each type for new plantings and remember that it may take six to eight years for your pecan trees to begin production.
+Pecans trees must have a cross pollinator within ¼ mile of the tree.
+If you are planting pecans in your yard, you will need to plant two varieties with opposite blooming characteristics for pollination to occur.
+Type I varieties shed pollen early, and Type II varieties shed pollen late.
+Type I varieties have less scab resistance than Type II,.Some recommended varieties are: Caddo, Oconee and Jackson.
+Type II varieties with excellent scab resistance are Candy, Elliot and Sumner.
+Choose one from each type for new plantings, and remember that it may take six to eight years for your pecan trees to begin production.

 A few folks have called me complaining about worms in their pecans.
 It is important to properly identify the insect before deciding which treatment method to pursue.
 Here are some insects commonly plaguing pecan trees:

-Pecan weevil- adults have a long snout and the larva feeds on the nut.
+Pecan weevil — Adults have a long snout and the larva feeds on the nut.
 The females overwinter in the soil beneath the tree and emerge from August through October.
 They crawl or fly up the tree and lay their eggs in the nuts.
-Larva feed on the nuts then chew an exit hole out of the shell.
+Larvae feed on the nuts, then chew an exit hole out of the shell.
 Pecan weevils can be managed by spraying the soil beneath the tree and up the trunk as far as you can reach with a product containing carbaryl, such as Sevin.
 Spray in mid-August and consider applying a second application 14 days later.

-Aphids- aphids are not usually a problem with pecans but if you notice the tiny green or black insects, along with the honeydew they excrete, treat the soil with a soil drench containing imidacloprid.
+Aphids — Aphids are not usually a problem with pecans, but if you notice the tiny green or black insects, along with the honeydew they excrete, treat the soil with a soil drench containing imidacloprid.
 A product such as Ferti-lome Tree and Insect Soil Drench can be found at your local garden center.
-Treat about 6 weeks after pollination if needed.
+Treat about six weeks after pollination if needed.

-Pecan nut casebearer- is a small light gray moth about ¼ inch in length.
-Larva feed on leaves at bud break and immature nuts.
-Casebearers can be controlled with Malathion or Spinosad in early May
+Pecan nut casebearer — This is a small, light gray moth about ¼ inch in length.
+Larvae feed on leaves at bud break and immature nuts.
+Casebearers can be controlled with malathion or spinosad in early May

-Pecan phylloxera- creates green galls on the leaves and galls on twigs.
-Spray Malathion at bud break in the spring when leaves are about .75 - 1 inch long.
+Pecan phylloxera — This insect creates green galls on the leaves and galls on twigs.
+Spray malathion at bud break in the spring when leaves are about 3/4 to 1 inch long.